- Apply links menu

 - Recycling and waste services

 - Emergency payment/household goods

 - My Account links menu

-Anyone who gets a service from Health and Social Care, or their carers, can complain.
+Anyone who gets a service from adult care and health, or their carers, can complain.

 - If you are unhappy with the service you get or for someone you are caring for please tell us.

 - We will acknowledge your complaint in three working days.

 - A manager will contact you to discuss your concerns and, if appropriate, arrange to meet with you to talk about it further.

 - Together you'll agree a plan about how it will be looked into.
 You'll also be asked to agree a date when you should expect a response, which will be in writing.